-

 Bank notes of different amounts are exchanged at different rates.
 Lower value notes receive a lower rate.

-Outside Ulaanbaatar, carry MNT.
+Outside Ulaanbaatar, carry cash.

 There are few ATMs outside Ulaanbaatar.